MaximumProgrammer/vimsettings/README.md

 These are mainly my vim settings which are used for programming on linux with C/C++ and python.

 You have to install vundle before u want to use vim with plugins.
-There are maybe some bugs in vim better to use neovim and vim:
+There are maybe some bugs in vim better to use neovim:

 ```
 https://github.com/neovim/neovim
 ```
-, it is also possible to use these predefined settings for neovim.
+, it is also possible to use these predefined settings for neovim and vim.

 You can also download neovim from here: